This is the fifth section of the Disaster Manual. This section is on real and personal property. This resource is meant

 E. Waiver of Certain Tax Penalties

-Tex.
+The chief appraiser or collector may waive a late penalty for an otherwise compliant taxpayer if the taxpayer seeking the waiver files a written application for the waiver with the chief appraiser or collector, no later than the 30th day after the date the declaration or statement, as applicable, was required to be filed.
+The chief appraiser or collector may also waive a late penalty if the taxpayer’s failure to file or failure to timely file the declaration or statement was the result of a disaster that made it effectively impossible for the taxpayer to comply with tax filing requirements or if an event beyond the taxpayer’s control destroyed the taxpayer’s property or records.
+The taxpayer must submit the waiver application within thirty days of the filing deadline.
+See Tex.
 Tax Code § 23.129.
-The chief appraiser or collector may waive a late penalty for an otherwise compliant taxpayer if the taxpayer seeking the waiver files a written application for the waiver with the chief appraiser or collector, no later than the 30th day after the date the declaration or statement, as applicable, was required to be filed.
-The chief appraiser or collector may also waive a late penalty if the taxpayer’s failure to file or failure to timely file the declaration or statement was the result of a disaster that made it effectively impossible for the taxpayer to comply with tax filing requirements or an event beyond the taxpayer’s control that destroyed the taxpayer’s property or records.
-The taxpayer must submit the waiver application within thirty days after the filing deadline.